barionleg/ANTs_wiki/Warp-and-reorient-a-diffusion-tensor-image.md

 -r fixed.nii.gz
 ```

-### Apply the reorientation to the deformed tensor image
+Then apply the reorientation to the deformed tensor image

 ```
 ReorientTensor 3 dtDeformed.nii.gz dtReoriented.nii.gz dtCombinedWarp.nii.gz
 ```

-The tensors are reoriented in physical space.
-It may be necessary here to rebase the tensors into image space, for other software that expects that convention.
+The tensors are now reoriented correctly.

 ## Interpolation and masking options